Early dark energy constraints with late-time expansion marginalization: Datasets and Analysis

 In addition, we use Dark Energy Survey (DES) measurements of two-point correlation functions of galaxy shear, galaxy clustering and their cross-correlations (the so-called 3x2pt analysis).
 DES data provides detailed information about the clustering of matter at low redshifts, strongly constraining $S_8$ and $\Omega_m$ and complementing other geometrical probes of the Universe.
 Since the most stringent constrains on $S_8$ comes from cosmic shear we also perform analyses with cosmic shear data only.
 All data was obtained from the DES-Y1\footnote{ \url{https://des.ncsa.illinois.edu/releases/y1a1/key-products}} and DES-Y3\footnote{ \url{https://des.ncsa.illinois.edu/releases/y3a2}} data release repositories.

-We use the results from two galaxy catalogs: the source {\tt MetaCalibration} shape catalog and the {\tt redMaGiC} lens galaxy sample.
-The source shape catalog \cite{desy3sourcecatalog} contains the ellipticities and photometric redshifts of over 100 million galaxies and it is divided in 4 redshift bins, with edges at $z = [0, 0.36, 0.63, 0.87, 2.0]$.
-The {\tt redMaGiC} lens sample \citep{desy3redmagic} contains 2.5 million galaxies whose positions are used to measure clustering correlations and galaxy-galaxy lensing.
-This lens sample is divided in 5 redshift bins with edges at $z = [0.15, 0.35, 0.50, 0.65, 0.80, 0.90]$.
+We use the results from two galaxy catalogs: the source \textsc{metacalibration} shape catalog and the \textsc{redmagic} lens galaxy sample.
+The source shape catalog \cite{desy3sourcecatalog} contains the ellipticities and photometric redshifts of over 100 million galaxies and it is divided in 4 redshift bins, each bin with limits at $z = [0, 0.36, 0.63, 0.87, 2.0]$.
+The \textsc{redmagic} lens sample \citep{desy3redmagic} contains 2.5 million galaxies whose positions are used to measure clustering correlations and galaxy-galaxy lensing.
+This lens sample is divided in 5 redshift bins with limits at $z = [0.15, 0.35, 0.50, 0.65, 0.80, 0.90]$.

 The galaxy clustering two-point angular correlation function in real space $w(\theta)$ is calculated in the following way \cite{desy3cov}: the lens sample of galaxies is divided in redshift bins, each bin $i$ with a galaxy number density $n_{\mathrm{l}}^i(z)$.
 The source galaxy sample is also divided in redshift bins, with density $n_\mathrm{s}^j(z)$.
 Let